micmejia/bible-dump/AMPC/Luke/Luke 6.md

-But love your enemies and be kind _and_ do good [doing favors [^z]so that someone derives benefit from them] and lend, expecting _and_ hoping for nothing in return _but_ [^aa]considering nothing as lost _and_ despairing of no one; and then your recompense (your reward) will be great (rich, strong, intense, and abundant), and you will be sons of the Most High, for He is kind _and_ charitable _and_ good to the ungrateful _and_ the selfish and wicked.
+But love your enemies and be kind _and_ do good [doing favors so that someone derives benefit from them] and lend, expecting _and_ hoping for nothing in return _but_ [^aa]considering nothing as lost _and_ despairing of no one; and then your recompense (your reward) will be great (rich, strong, intense, and abundant), and you will be sons of the Most High, for He is kind _and_ charitable _and_ good to the ungrateful _and_ the selfish and wicked.